insurance car insurance

 Rates, coverage options, and discount programs vary by insurer.
 In Arkansas, there are a number of insurance providers.

-For those eligible for membership, USAA has the lowest average premiums for both full coverage and state-minimum liability policies.
-At the other end of the range, Allstate was the most expensive for both forms of insurance.
+For those eligible for membership, USAA has low average premiums for both full coverage and state-minimum liability policies.
+State Farm and GEICO also have low rates.

 How does credit score affect car insurance rates in Arkansas?